cannibalcheeseburger/NASscripts/readme.md

 # NAS Scripts

-Scripts to simplify Workflow around my NAS Server
+Scripts to simplify Workflow around my NAS Server.\
+(So I dont forget WTF they do.)

 ## Content